choldgraf/textbook/_chapters/12/3/Causality.md

 This is a small P-value.
-The observed statistc, shown as the red dot below, is in the tail of the empirical histogram of the test statistic generated under the null hypothesis.
+The observed statistic, shown as the red dot below, is in the tail of the empirical histogram of the test statistic generated under the null hypothesis.

 The result is statistically significant.
 The test favors the alternative hypothesis more than the null.
 The evidence supports the hypothesis that the treatment is doing something.

 {:.input_area}